3 MIN READ

 On any given Saturday, several people gather in an inconspicuous warehouse in Philadelphia's East Kensington neighborhood for an ax-throwing competition.

 Instructors teach first-timers how to aim and throw axes, while the veterans strike bull’s-eyes, eliciting cheers from members of the crowd as they grab brews from their BYOB coolers.

 From the looks of it, you’d think ax throwing is America’s favorite pastime, but Urban Axes is one of the first facilities of its kind in the U.S. Its Philly location opened less than two years ago.
 Since then, a location in Austin, Texas, has opened.
 Another in Baltimore is currently holding private events and will welcome walk-ins soon.

 Competitive Ax Throwing?

 The sport originated in Toronto — apparently in someone’s backyard — about 10 years ago, but now it’s slowly but surely infiltrating the U.S. thanks to sprouting venues like Urban Axes.

 Lily Cope, Urban Axes’ “axe master general” (or general manager), says the sport seems to be growing organically.

 “There’s something very exciting and kind of primal about putting an ax in someone’s hands and having them throw it at a target,” Cope says.

 Somewhat comparable to darts, the goal of ax throwing is to hit the bull’s-eye 15 feet away.
-Depending on their preferred stances, competitors typically wind the ax over their heads and pelt it overhand at the target.
+Depending on their preferred stances, competitors typically wind the ax over their heads and hurl it overhand at the target.